 Dan Huttenlocher, Dean of the MIT Schwarzman College of Computing

-With its initial organizational structure effective January 1, 2020 and scheduled to complete construction of a new building on the MIT campus in 2023, the MIT Schwarzman College of Computing will:
+With its initial organizational structure effective January 1, 2020 and new building on the MIT campus now open, the objectives of the MIT Schwarzman College of Computing include: